Rupert Lycett Green: Blades

 In 1962, Lycett Green opened his shop Blades in Dover Street, London, with "high tailoring standards but a young man's view of cut and proportion".
 The shop's slogan was "for today rather than the memory of yesterday" and they offered high fashion ready-to-wear clothes.
 In 1965, John Crosby described Lycett Green's clothes as having "an elegance and a sort of look-at-me dash not seen since Edwardian times."
 In 1965, Cecil Beaton, a regular customer of Blades, stated "it's a marvellous combination of Carnaby Street Pizazz and Savile Row".

 In 1967, Blades moved to Burlington Gardens, where the shop windows looked down on Savile Row itself.
 Customers included Mick Jagger, the then Marquess of Hartington and the Earl of St Germans.

-The 1968 suit shown here is a good example of Lycett Green's work for Blades, and was made from Lyon brocaded silk itself made in 1953.
-It was worn by Lycett Green himself and given to the Victoria and Albert Museum by him, where it appears in their fashion gallery.
-The V&A description states, "This suit combines a resolutely modern cut with a jacquard-woven silk woven with a Victorian pattern".

 Designs by Lycett Green are included in the collections of the Victoria and Albert Museum, the Metropolitan Museum of Art, and the Museum of London.
 One of his evening suits in black velvet was selected by Patrick Lichfield to represent 1971 in the Dress of the Year collection at the Fashion Museum, Bath, alongside a woman's outfit by Graziella Fontana.
 Today, the Burlington Gardens premises are occupied by the tailors Ede & Ravenscroft.

 Personal life

 Lycett Green was married to the writer Candida Lycett Green, daughter of the poet John Betjeman, until her death on 19 August 2014.
 They married on 25 May 1963 and had five children.
 From 1973 to 1987 they owned the country house called Blackland House or Blackland Park, at Blackland near Calne in Wiltshire.

 According to Nik Cohn in 1971, Lycett Green was "very tall and very skinny ... charming, quick with a quote and well equipped with enemies.
 All in all, he was a columnist's dream."

+Lycett Green is one of three men upon whom Jilly Cooper's anti-hero Rupert Campbell-Black is based; the others are Andrew Parker Bowles and Michael Howard, Earl of Suffolk.